Prerak-Varshney/Healthcare-Backend/readme.md

 ## **Building a Healthcare Backend**

-The goal of this assignment is to create a backend system for a healthcare application using Node, Express, and PostgreSQL.
+The goal of this assignment is to create a backend system for a healthcare application using Node, and PostgreSQL.
 The system should allow users to register, log in, and manage patient and doctor records securely.

+**Technologies Used:** Node, Express, Neon PostgreSQL, Drizzle (ORM) and JWT.

 #